 What are the best things to do in Montreal with kids?
-Find out our highlights and must-sees on Montreal city break with kids.
+Find out the highlights from our visit to Montreal and what you cannot miss on a Montreal city break with kids.

 We decided to go to Montreal following Philip’s memories from when he was a student.
-His tales about the city, mostly experienced with a group of friends in their early twenties, didn’t immediately scream ‘family destination’ to me, but I always wanted to go to Quebec so when we got an offer for a home exchange there I was happy to give it a chance and try a Montreal city break with children.
+His students-years tales about the city didn’t immediately scream ‘family destination’ to me, but I always wanted to go to Quebec so when we got an offer for a home exchange there, I was happy to give it a chance and try a Montreal city break with children.

 Keeping the list this short was a challenge, we loved so much about the city, but these are the ten things out kids loved the most about it and what made our Montreal vacation with kids one to remember.

 - Our top 10 things to do in Montreal with kids